 Efforts to increase mobile participation should also be boosted by the continued prominence of in-play wagering.
 Approximately 65% of Spreadex’s sports betting volume comes from live wagering, with the mechanics of spread betting lending itself to trading in and out of positions with the ebb and flow of a game.
 “Spread betting was the forerunner of in-running betting,” explains Hufford.
 “Companies promote their cash-out facility, but on Spreadex you can essentially trade out of your position at any point very efficiently, plus you get the ability to express opinions going both ways.”

-Aggressive expansion
+Aggressive Expansion

 Mobile aside, the broader message from Spreadex is ‘if it ain’t broke don’t fix it’.
 When asked about plans for the future, Hufford dismisses the option of expanding the fixed-odds service, saying: “We look upon ourselves primarily as a spread betting company.”
 As a result,Spreadex is investigating new spread betting markets in Europe and potential acquisitions as it looks to bolster its current growth rate.